fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/classwork/classwork14.md

 ---

 ## Logistics
-* Due: Monday, March 4th AoE.
+* Due: Monday, October 7th AoE.
 * Submission instructions: make sure that the required file (`read.c`) is in your `/classwork/week8/mon/` directory.
 * Deadline reminder: after the deadline passes, you cannot earn any points for